yeshuanova/Android.WebService.Lib/README.md

 # Android WebService Library

 ## Introduction
 This project is a simple web request service library for Android platform.
-You can use `git subtree` command to pull this library to your Android project.
-Bcreate custom **Request** or **Task** by user.
+You can use `git subtree` command to pull this library to your Android project and create custom **Request** or **Task** class yourself.

 ## Basic Concept
 There are three parts - `Task`, `Request` and `RequestManager`, in this library.